Gotrax G4 Review

 Our Analysis and Test Results

-The powerful Gotrax G4 offers reliable range, quick braking, and a smooth ride.
+The powerful Gotrax G4 offers high speeds, reliable range, quick braking, and a smooth ride.
 Its lithium-ion battery, 350-watt motor, and pneumatic tires, and just three examples of the quality that the G4 offers, making it well worth the money.

 We dubbed range one of those most important metrics.
 The electric scooter wouldn't be a reliable mode of transportation if you could only ride it for a few minutes between charges.
 In this metric, we took into account the distance and time that each scooter lasts between charges as well as the charge time itself.
 We were somewhat underwhelmed by its lengthy charge time; however, the G4's range blew many of its competitors out of the water.